 But then I went back to the stairway, it will give me more space to add extra frames as she gets older.

 The chalkboard wall will be for her current art, and when it gets full again.
 I will do this process all over again.
 Taking pictures of everything, chucking most of it, and framing the best ones.

-The ones that make it to a frame will be saved in a plastic storage bin and will probably be buried with me one day.
+The ones that make it to a frame will be saved in a plastic storage bin later as I switch them out and will probably be buried with me one day.